 About the Author

-She currently has several southern-set gothic suspense and psychological thriller projects that she is excited about.
+Casey is represented by James McGowan of BookEnds Literary Agency and is currently working on several southern-set suspense projects.
 She lives on a farm in Southern Oregon with her family and too many animals to count.